tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/01_Ins_Welcome.md

 * **Answer** Fungible tokens are interchangeable with one another whereas non-fungible are not.

 * **Answer** Non-fungible tokens use ERC 721, fungible tokens use ERC 777.

+Now that the students are familiar with tokens and the various ERC token standards, briefly introduce the concept of token distributions by discussing the following question with the class.

+* We understand basic tokenomics and how to implement our own ERC compliant token, but now how do we distribute that token to users and create a market for it?

+  * This is where a `crowdsale` comes in.

+Inform the class that we will be discussing the concept and application of crowdsales in the next activity.